lecramyajiv/fonts-gurmukhi-extra/README.md

 # fonts-gurmukhi-extra

-Extra Gurmukhi fonts for Slackware Linux
+Extra Collection of Gurmukhi fonts for Slackware Linux